brandur/sorg/content/articles/go-worker-pool.md

 spinning up new threads.
-Goroutines are lightweight enough that that's not a problem in Go, but a worker pool can still be useful in controlling the number of concurrently running tasks, especially when those tasks are accessing resources that can easily be saturated like I/O or foreign APIs.
+Goroutines are lightweight enough that that's not a problem in Go, but a worker pool can still be useful in controlling the number of concurrently running tasks, especially when those tasks are accessing resources that can easily be saturated like I/O or remote APIs.

 !fig src="/assets/go-worker-pool/worker-pool.svg" caption="A visualization of a worker pool: few workers working many work items."